 - 4Q: A regenerative drive with an active front end (AFE) and an LC input filter, supplied through a dedicated transformer.
-If the drive is not supplied by a dedicated transformer, install an input common-mode filter (available with option code +PICM). - 12: A non-regenerative drive with a 12-pulse diode front end (DFE) rectifier and external DC capacitors.
-A dedicated transformer with 2 secondary windings is necessary. - 24: A non-regenerative drive with a 24-pulse diode front end (DFE) rectifier and external DC capacitors.
-A dedicated transformer with 4 secondary windings is necessary.
+If the drive is not supplied by a dedicated transformer, install a common-mode filter (available with option code +PICM). - 12: A non-regenerative drive with a 12-pulse diode front end (DFE) rectifier and external DC capacitors.
+A dedicated transformer with 2 secondary windings is necessary.

-3. Nominal output current
+4. Nominal output current